phunghx/robotics/Project 1 - RoboND-Rover-Project/writeup_carldgosselin.md

 #### 4. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

+talk about the databucket class.
+Data is the global object will all of the data... how we use the robot log? video 5:10 <br>
+also reading in map of the world or ground truth map_bw.png <br>